-Janie dislikes Logan’s practical, non-romantic-ness.
+Janie dislikes Logan’s practical, unromantic nature.
 All he does is chop wood for her.
-Logan also isn’t attractive in appearance or hygiene – apparently he has an asymmetrical head and doesn’t wash his feet.
+Logan also isn’t attractive in appearance or hygiene—apparently, he has an asymmetrical head and doesn’t wash his feet.

-Nanny worries about Janie, but is sure that she’s done the best for her granddaughter that she could do.
+Nanny worries about Janie but is sure that she’s done the best for her granddaughter that she can.
 She prays to God to take care of the girl.

 Within a month, Nanny is dead.

 About a year later, Janie has learned her lesson: marriage doesn’t bring love.
 With this realization, she grows increasingly distant, taking comfort in the beauty of nature around her.
-She is fascinated by the concept of creation, especially now in the spring.
+She's fascinated by the concept of creation, especially now in the spring.

 The chapter ends with a sort of adage.
 Janie’s first dream of love died.
 Thus, she became a woman.